 The PNA is not "extra" money.
 It is the only money a nursing facility resident on Medicaid has to spend on anything beyond what the facility provides: clothing beyond institutional supplies, preferred toiletries, snacks, telephone, hair care, magazines, transportation for outings, small gifts, and similar personal-dignity expenses.
 Without the PNA, a resident's entire monthly income would flow to the facility, leaving them with nothing for autonomy or quality of life.

-This guide explains how the $70 PNA fits into the broader post-eligibility income calculation that converts gross income into patient liability, how it differs from the much larger maintenance allowance for HCBS waiver participants who live in the community ($2,982 per month in 2026), how the federal $90 VA pension cap for veterans on Medicaid stacks with the Georgia PNA, the rules for the resident trust account at the facility, what the PNA can and cannot be used for, the $2,000 asset limit interaction, and what happens to the balance at death or transfer.
+This guide explains how the $70 PNA fits into the broader post-eligibility income calculation that converts gross income into patient liability, how it differs from the much larger maintenance allowance for HCBS waiver participants who live in the community ($2,982 per month in 2026), how Georgia uses a separate $90 PNA for a VA pensioner who has no dependents in place of the $70, the rules for the resident trust account at the facility, what the PNA can and cannot be used for, the $2,000 asset limit interaction, and what happens to the balance at death or transfer.

 In This Guide

-What the Personal Needs Allowance Is and Where the Authority Comes From
+What the Georgia Medicaid Personal Needs Allowance Is and Where the Authority Comes From

 When an individual receives Medicaid-funded nursing facility care, the facility is paid through a combination of three streams: the federal Medical Assistance Percentage, the state share (paid by Georgia DCH from the General Fund and assessments), and the resident's own income contribution (called patient liability or share of cost).
 The resident does not pay rent or board separately; Medicaid pays the facility a contracted per-diem rate that covers room, board, nursing, food, basic personal care supplies, and most therapies.